-Each asynchronous method execution corresponds managed java.util.concurrent.CompletableFuture backed instance that is by jakarta.enterprise.concurrent.ManagedExecutorService as its default asynchronous execution facility.
+Each invocation of an asynchronous method by the user corresponds to a managed java.util.concurrent.CompletableFuture instance that is backed by a jakarta.enterprise.concurrent.ManagedExecutorService as its default asynchronous execution facility.
 Its dependent stages (and all dependent stages that are created from those, and so on) continue to be backed by the managed executor service, which also manages the propagation of context to completion stage actions.
 Application code, including from within the asynchronous method, can query the status of the completable future instance and can choose to complete it at any time and by any means.